 In 2012 we worked hard to protect Atlantic menhaden and we won.
 The Atlantic States Marine Fisheries Commission voted to implement a coast-wide catch limit on this important forage fish, which has been under pressure from the "fish reduction industry" that manufactures paints, lubricants, cosmetics and health supplements.
 Unfortunately, this commercial species is also an important food source for whales and predatory fish, including striped bass and weakfish.
-Menhaden support the food chain.
-If their po
+Menhaden support the

 Delaware's Coastal Zone, which extends two-miles inland and 150-miles long, is protected by the Coastal Zone Act.
 The Coastal Zone Act describes how "the coastal areas of Delaware are the most critical areas for the future of the State in terms of the quality of life in the State."